anand0xff/astroscholars22_anand/README.md

 ##### My thoughts on what we've discussed:

-* In the Day3 files the Point Spread Function (that Robel mentionedin his presentation yesterday!) - the image of a pint source through the optical system - is not as deeply exposed as in Day2's data, which burned out the core but showed the extended ringy structuref ar from the "(laser) star" we were "observing" with the simple system.
+* In the Day3 files the Point Spread Function (that Robel mentioned in his presentation yesterday!) - the image of a pint source through the optical system - is not as deeply exposed as in Day2's data, which burned out the core but showed the extended ringy structure far from the "(laser) star" we were "observing" with the simple system.
 * You calculated the angular size of the resolution - this angle is pretty much the smallest scale we can distinguish in an image we obtain with the optical system under consideration.
 The core of the PSF (of a circular telescope) has a radius **1.22 lambda/D** (the Airy Disk radius).
 * Think of an astronomical science case you might want to optimize your telescope for.
 At what distance (**D\_target**) from us is your object, and what is the minimum physical feature length (L\_feature) you want to see?
 The feature could be a planet's distance from its host star, the size of a protoplanetary gas-and-dust disk, the length of a jet from an Active Galactic Nucleus (AGN) galaxy, ...
 * With that in mind, what angle (A) would that feature subtend to us observers at or near our home planet, the Earth?
 If you've  put your target even at the nearest star, it's distance from the Sun is a good enough approximation!  (**A = L\_feature/D_target** radians).